 12. Pet information for Okinawa Can be found at:https://www.kadenafss.com/family/karing-kennels

 The Army on Okinawa is responsible for the critical function for all U.S. services on Okinawa.
 Theses major functions include receiving and distributing cargo, distributing the island's military fuel supply, and port operations.
-The 10th Area Support Group serves as the installation command for all Army organizations on Okinawa and provides contingency support to deployed/employed forces in the Pacific Rim.
+The 10th Support Group serves as the installation senior command for all Army organizations on Okinawa, and provides contingency support to deployed/employed forces in the Pacific.

-Services are available to all Soldiers, DoD personnel, civilians, and Family members.
+Services are available to all Soldiers, DOD personnel, civilians, and Family members (SOFA Status).
 The Army is the smallest branch of the military services on Okinawa.
-Even though we're small in population our services are scattered throughout the island, providing vital mission requirements for all the military branches.
+Even though we are small in population our services are scattered throughout the island, providing vital mission requirements for all the military branches.
 Torii Station is the main Army installation with 10th Area Support Group and 1/1 Special Forces Group located here.
 The 58th Signal Battalion is located approximately 14km south of Torii on Fort Buckner adjacent to USMC Camp Foster.
 The 505th Quartermaster Battalion is located approximately 8km from Torii outside Gate 3 of Kadena Air Base.
 The 835th Transportation Battalion is located in the southern part of the island close to Naha Military Port, Naha International Airport, and USMC Camp Kinser.
 The Air Force and Marine Corps provide all additional services for the Army community that are not offered at Torii Station.

 Torii Station is located in Yomitan, Okinawa Prefecture, Japan.
 Torii Station is so named for the Torii, or Japanese Shinto gate, at its entrance.
-Army Community Service is the one-shop-stop for all Army Information & Referral DSN 315-652-4357 or walk in at Bldg 251
+Army Community Service is the one-stop-shop for all Army Information & Referral DSN 315-652-4357 or walk in at Bldg 251

 If all else fails, you are able to catch a taxi to Torii Station.
 Please ensure that you go to the end of the taxi line and select a taxi that states "ON BASE".
 These taxis are able to go through the gate guards to take you on post.
-The taxi fare can cost anywhere from 6000 to 10000 Yen, please ensure that you change funds prior to obtaining taxi service and make sure you get a receipt for reimbursement.
+The taxi fare can cost anywhere from 6000 to 10000 Yen, please ensure that you exchange currency to Yen prior to obtaining taxi service and make sure you get a receipt for reimbursement.